sematext/docs/docs/integration/alerts-telegram-integration.md

 <img class="content-modal-image" alt="Create Telegram Integration" src="../../images/integrations/create-telegram-integration.png" title="Create Telegram Integration">

-Next, click the "Send Test Notification" button.
-Telegram returns status code 200 indicating everything is configured correctly.
+Next, click the **Send Test Notification** button.
+Telegram returns status code **200** indicating everything is configured correctly.
 Check your Telegram channel for the test message from Sematext.

-Once the test message is sent correctly click the "Save Notification Hook" button to save your configuration.
+Once the test message is visible click the **Save Notification Hook** button to save your configuration.

 That's it.
 Notifications sent to Telegram can also be sent via other channels such as e-mail, Pagerduty, Nagios, etc. Check [alerts](/integration) to learn more about other channels and types of alerts available.